jsmith128/project-dump/README.md

 In the future I might put some of these projects into their own repositories because I'm actually proud of them.

-I believe the most interesting thing that is missing right now is a couple of garry's mod E2 chip files.

 notable projects
 ======